What to Do About Choking

 - If your child is gagging and coughing but can breathe and talk, the airway is not completely blocked and it's best to do nothing.
 Your child will likely be fine after the coughing spell.

 - If your child was choking and is now unconscious and no longer breathing, send someone to call 911.
-Immediately perform CPR if you've been trained.
+Perform CPR right away if you know how.

 - Take your child for medical care after any serious choking episode, especially if there is a lasting cough or wheezing.
 If your child has trouble breathing or swallowing, go to the ER.